jrussellnj/dewpoint-react/README.md

 # Dewpoint Forecast
-### Answering the question: "Is it gross outside right now?"
+### Answering the question: "How comfortable does the weather outside feel?"

 https://dewpoint.xyz